 - Forward when not registered: This setting allows the user to specify where calls will be forwarded if the user's extension is no longer registered for any reason.
 If the user is part of a hunt group, agent group, or paging group, calls originating from these groups will not be redirected.

-- For the cell phone settings, there is a seperate page.
+- For the cell phone settings, there is a separate page.

 - Record incoming calls from extension: This setting controls the recording on an extension (applies to calls coming from another extension for the entire domain).